 It is important to note that the temporary self-certification ends on 24 December 2021 and by that date anyone medically exempt should have obtained exemption through the formal process.

-CQC regulatory approach
+CQC regulatory approach to mandatory vaccinations

 It was not until 4 August 2021 the CQC published a statement providing some insight into how it would regulate this rule.
 The CQC will be using its existing assessment and enforcement processes and will not be using a new regime.
 Furthermore, the CQC has said it will not be prescriptive about the systems and processes in a service to comply with the regulations.